-Money Management and Real Investment, with Simon Gervais, July 2024.
+Money Management and Welfare, with Simon Gervais, February 2026.

 The Effect of Speculative Monitoring on Shareholder Activism, February 2018.